Healthy Homes Assessment Ngaio

 Rental Property Home Assessments Ngaio

-Areas of rental properties that are impacted to Health Homes Standards.
-Healthy Homes Standards in Ngaio include each:
+Property rental areas that are affected by The Healthy Homes Standards in Ngaio include each:

 • Dining Rooms